CyanTabby/ResoniteModLoader/doc/config.md

 ### Handling Incompatible Configuration Versions

-You may optionally override a `HandleIncompatibleConfigurationVersions()` function in your NeosMod to define how incompatible versions are handled.
+You may optionally override a `HandleIncompatibleConfigurationVersions()` function in your ResoniteMod to define how incompatible versions are handled.
 You have two options:

 - `IncompatibleConfigurationHandlingOption.ERROR`: Fail to read the config, and block saving over the config on disk.
 - `IncompatibleConfigurationHandlingOption.CLOBBER`: Destroy the saved config and start over from scratch.